openshift/enhancements/enhancements/kube-apiserver/startup-monitor.md

 - not answering on the expected port (connection refused)
 - healthy but never readyz

-but not in case of

-- etcd not healthy

 the task for startup-monitor is to fall back:

 1. when detecting problems with the new revision, the startup-monitor will copy the pod-manifest of the `/etc/kubernetes/static-pods/last-known-good` link (or the previous revision if the link does not exist, or don't do anything if there is no previous revision as in bootstrapping) into `/etc/kubernetes`.